3rd Year and 4th Year Clerkships

-The Billings Track started in 2008 and offers all of the required third-year clerkships.
+The Billings Track started in 2008 and offers all of the required third and fourth year clerkships.
 Beginning in 2015, all required fourth-year clerkships will be available as well.
 A wide variety of elective clerkships and sub-internships in Family Medicine and Internal Medicine will round out your opportunities.
 Faculty at St Vincent Healthcare, the Billings Clinic, RiverStone Health and the Montana Family Medicine Residency, Community Health Center and all collaborate to offer a rich variety of experiences for students.
-Community activity discounts are available to students, guidance toward affordable housing or use of our student house, and meals are offered with many educational programs.
+Community activity discounts are available to students, guidance toward affordable housing or staying in one of our student houses, and meals are offered with many educational programs.
 Billings has a rich network of bike paths, but we recommend students have a car both for work and to explore the rivers and mountains around us.
 Call our Billings Track Office for more information or visit the

 Billings Track website.

 Starting in July 2015, students have the opportunity to participate in the Bozeman Track, based in Bozeman, MT.
 Bozeman offers all six required clerkships with Family Medicine, Medicine, OBGYN, Peds, Psych and Surgery.

 Bozeman also offers 4th year required clerkships in Emergency Medicine, Advanced Inpatient, and Neurology, along with 4th year electives in Anesthesiology(APC), Endocrinology, Ophthalmology, Palliative Care, Radiology and Urology.
 Efforts to add additional fourth-year rotations in Bozeman, are continuing to be made.
 Future rotations are looking to include Advanced Outpatient, Ortho, and Cardiology.
 Bozeman clerkships are administered predominantly through Bozeman Health, where the Foundations Phase of the MT WWAMI offices are also located.
 Bozeman offers beautiful mountains for hiking, mountain biking, rock climbing, skiing, fly fishing, and exploring.
 Bozeman has festivals, art, culture, music, farmers markets, museums, and fantastic locally-owned restaurants.
 Yellowstone Park is only a 90 mile drive from Bozeman and there is a lot to explore in the Park!

 Missoula Track Director